 The opposite is also possible — employees might become too dependent on running every idea by their manager before making a decision.

-Such an open-door policy undermines employees’ sense of accountability, as they count on the superior to make all the decisions for them.
+In any case, this shows us that an open-door policy can undermine employees’ sense of accountability, as they count on the superior to make all the decisions for them.

-It also fuels the practice of micromanagement and erodes the culture of trust in the workplace.
+This dynamic can also fuel the practice of micromanagement and erode the culture of trust in the workplace.

 Announcing “Feel free to approach me with any problem” is not a great way to set up an open-door policy.